 However, the current music industry in Nairobi speaks more to the dedication of a few visionaries and largely to the prolific creativity of emerging talent and the support of the more established players than it does to the word ‘industry’.
 Most of the systems are broken or just absent.
 Cash flow, which any business graduate will tell you is fundamental to the success of any ‘business’ is growing but nearly absent and what cash is flowing in the system is only now starting to come in the direction of the emerging talent, previously cash has always gone to mainstream, big players, commercial or ‘international’ artists.
 There are 3 phases a music scene needs to go through for monetization and sustainability: the movement (something new and engaging happening); formalisation (understanding how the industry works and joining in that process) and professionalisation (collecting on the results of formalisation).
 Currently in Nairobi we are largely in the formalisation phase.
 No shortage of talent or product but little understanding of how to make that talent provide sustainability in the industry.

 While financial assistance is in short supply, what the scene has in abundance is a collaborative spirit, where certain established talents and players have helped to grow the scene, with sharing of resources, expertise and opportunities.
-Blinky Bill, a Ted fellow and member of the success story Just a Band, has helped nurture and collaborate with many of the new electronic producers.
-Muthoni The drummer Queen of events company Good times Africa, continues to offer significant exposure to emerging Nairobi talent in her regular Blankets & Wine events and Africa Nouveau Festival.
-Experts from all creative sectors share their knowledge freely via Alchemy sessions – a kind of swap shop of industry expertise.
-Santuri East Africa, were one of the first initiatives to bring production expertise and international producers to electronic workshops, and the project has taken productions from several artists in NRB, to reach critical acclaim, one of which has currently been nominated by Gilles Peterson for his top tunes of 2017 (Makadem and Behr – Nyako).
-Santuri have also been working with Midi Minds Kenya and DJ Rachael (UG) on a Femme Electronic project, to advance opportunities for female DJ’s in the city.
-ADA Creative studios (located inside the Alchemist Bar) have also done much to deepen the levels of production and performance, becoming the goto space for rehearsals and making connections/collaborations with visiting international artists.
-They have also raised the bar sound-wise for many of the bigger events through their partnership with FunktionOne, whose Audio Sans Frontier project has been able to provide sound to events in the region, which otherwise might not have been able to afford professional sound.
+Blinky Bill Music (Bill Sellanga), a Ted fellow and member of the earlier success story Just A Band (Kenya), has helped nurture and collaborate with many of the new electronic producers.
+Muthoni Drummer Queen of events company Good Times Africa, continues to offer significant exposure to emerging Nairobi talent in her regular Blankets & Wine events and Africa Nouveau Festival.
+Experts from all creative sectors share their knowledge freely via Alchemy – The creatives sessions – a kind of swap shop of industry expertise.
+Santuri Safari, were one of the first initiatives to bring production expertise and international producers to electronic workshops, and the project has taken productions from several artists in NRB, to reach critical acclaim, one of which has currently been nominated by Gilles Peterson for his top tracks of 2017 (Makadem and Behr – Nyako) on Worldwide FM.
+Santuri have also been working with Midi Minds Kenya and DJ RACHAEL (UG) on a FEMME ELECTRONIC project, (supported by Goethe-Institut Nairobi) to advance opportunities for female DJ’s in the city.
+ADA Creative Studios (located inside the The Alchemist Bar) have also done much to deepen the levels of production and performance, becoming the goto space for rehearsals and making connections/collaborations with visiting international artists.
+They have also raised the bar sound-wise for many of the bigger events through their partnership with Funktion-One (Official), whose Audio Sans Frontieres project has been able to provide sound to events in the region, which otherwise might not have been able to afford professional sound.

 The majority of the nu scene is in the process of formalising, rather then actually receiving reward yet for what they do.
 But still many don’t fully understand the processes required to formalise their music career, this is not helped by some of the systems being in disarray and basic sustainability being an obstacle to affording some of the steps.